-In Autumn 2019 staff have read "Working together to safeguard children 2018" and the latest version of "Keeping children safe in education 2019" and these have been saved in the CPOMS library.
-KCSIE 2019 was included in our safeguarding training in September 2019.
+In Autumn 2020 staff have read "Working together to safeguard children 2018" and the latest version of "Keeping children safe in education 2020" part 1 and annex A, and these have been saved in the CPOMS library.
+KCSIE 2020 was included in our safeguarding training in September 2020.